 Many Boston breast lift patients have concerns regarding both the position and the size of their breasts and so choose to undergo a breast lift and breast implant procedure.
 Both pregnancy, weight loss, and aging can lead to a decrease in breast volume as well as cause the breasts to sag.
 These two surgeries are therefore frequently combined so that both these concerns can be addressed in one procedure.

 The surgery is carried out by creating the incision lines made for a typical breast lift procedure, around the areola and then down and under the breast if needed so that the excess skin can be removed and the breasts can be lifted and re-shaped.
 The breast implants are then inserted into each breast before the incision lines are closed using stitches.

 Dr. Markarian will help advise on whether the combination of these two procedures is most suitable for your personal goals and recommend the best type of implants for your aims and new shape and breast position.
-For more information on undergoing a Breast Augmentation procedure, you can view our Breast Augmentation FAQs Blog and for specific information on breast implants, you can view our blog explaining the types of breast implants.
+For more information on undergoing a Breast Augmentation procedure, you can view our Breast Augmentation FAQs Blog.

 Benefits of Breast Lift Surgery

 Women consider breast lift surgery for a variety of reasons and may have a number of goals, including to: